Skip to main content

 • A pdf copy of the Human Informed Consent Form and, if necessary, the questionnaire/survey/test used in the research

-• Institutional Review Board (IRB) Approval from RRI, as necessary
+• Institutional Review Board (IRB) Approval Letter from RRI

 • If research is conducted at a middle or high school with scientist training/supervision: